Do You Need an Accounting Manager or Just More Accountants?

 What More Accountants Actually Solves

-Additional accounting staff, such as Staff Accountants, Senior Accountants, AP/AR specialists, solve a volume problem.
+Additional accounting staff – Staff Accountants, Senior Accountants, AP/AR Specialists – solve a volume problem.
 If processes are documented, standards are clear, and the bottleneck is genuinely that there's too much work for the current headcount, more accountants is the right answer.

-This is true in specific high-transaction-volume scenarios: a fast-scaling company adding hundreds of daily transactions, a business that's onboarded multiple new entities, or a team that's just brought AP/AR in-house.
+This applies in specific high-transaction-volume scenarios: a fast-scaling company adding hundreds of daily transactions, a business that's onboarded multiple new entities, or a team that's just brought AP/AR in-house.
 The work is clear; it just needs more hands.

 What an Accounting Manager Actually Solves

 An Accounting Manager solves a coordination and quality problem.
-They're the layer between individual accounting staff and the Controller or CFO; they’re the person who makes sure work gets done correctly, consistently, and on time, without requiring a senior leader to be in the weeds managing it.
+They're the layer between individual accounting staff and the Controller or CFO – the person who makes sure work gets done correctly, consistently, and on time without requiring a senior leader to manage the details.

 When that layer is missing, several things happen simultaneously.
 Junior staff work without sufficient review, so errors accumulate and get caught late.
 The close process lacks a driver, so it expands to fill whatever time is available.
-Training and development don't happen because no one owns them.
-And the CFO ends up supervising accounting operations directly.
+Training doesn't happen because no one owns it.
+The CFO ends up supervising accounting operations directly.

-Finance operations benchmarks show that teams with an explicit Accounting Manager ownership layer close an average of 3–5 business days faster than comparable teams without that coordination function.
-Adding more accountants into a coordination-deficient environment doesn't compress timelines, it adds more uncoordinated work happening in parallel.
+Finance operations benchmarks show that teams with an explicit Accounting Manager ownership layer close an average of three to five business days faster than comparable teams without that coordination function.
+Adding more accountants into a coordination-deficient environment doesn't compress timelines – it adds more uncoordinated work happening in parallel.

 Volume problem: the work is clearly defined, processes exist, the current team knows what they're doing – there's just too much of it.
 Add accountants.